mohamedkhanafer/SocialNetworkAnalysis/README.md

 ![Madrid's users; behaviors](/1_Madrid_Montreal_NY_bikes/graphs/madrid_users.png)

 This project was made possible with the help of my colleague Begoña Frigolet.
-I here share the final results of the project in an R markdown format as well as in an HTML format.
 The tools used for the project are the following:

 - R for the analysis and the report in a Markdown format;
 - Python for data transformation;